-Corporate History and Structure
+§ Corporate History and Structure

 We are a Cayman Islands company and our PRC subsidiaries are considered foreign-invested enterprises.
-Due to the restrictions on foreign ownership of internet based businesses in China, we depend on contractual arrangements with our consolidated variable interest entities, in which we have no ownership interest, to conduc certain aspects of our operation.
-We have relied and expect to continue to rely on contractual arrangements with our consolidated variable interest entities and their shareholders to hold our ICP license as an internet information provider and to conduct our auction business.
+Due to the restrictions on foreign ownership of internet-based businesses in China, we depend on contractual arrangements with our consolidated variable interest entities, in which we have no ownership interest, and their shareholders to conduct most aspects of our operation.
+We have relied and expect to continue to rely on these contractual arrangements to hold our ICP license as an internet information provider and to conduct our auction business.
 We currently generate substantially all of our revenues from our consolidated variable interest entities.

-In February 2008, Mr. Richard Rixue Li and Ms. Zhaohui Huang, or the Founders, formed Hong Kong Secoo Investment Group Limited, or Hong Kong Secoo, Hong Kong as a holding company.
-Our Founders also formed Beijing Secoo Trading Limited, or Beijing Secoo, in Beijing, China in April 2009 and commenced our current upscale product retail business under our Secoo brand through Beijing Secoo in 2011.
-We opened our first physical clubhouse in Beijing in January 2011 and launched our website in April in the same year.
+In February 2008, Mr. Richard Rixue Li and Ms. Zhaohui Huang, or the Founders, formed Hong Kong Secoo Investment Group Limited, or Hong Kong Secoo, in Hong Kong as a holding company.
+Our founders also formed Beijing Secoo Trading Limited, or Beijing Secoo, in Beijing, China in April 2009.
+We commenced our current upscale product retail business under our Secoo brand through Beijing Secoo in 2011.
+We opened our first offline experience center in Beijing in January 2011 and launched our website in April in the same year.
 Our mobile application was launched in December 2013.

-In January 2011, we incorporated Secoo Holding Limited under the laws of the Cayman Islands as our offshore holding company in order to facilitate international financing and acquired 100% of the equity interests in Hong Kong Secoo in February 2011.
-In May 2011, we established, through Hong Kong Secoo, a wholly owned PRC subsidiary, Kutianxia (Beijing) Information Technology Limited, or Kutianxia.
-In September 2012, Kutianxia established Beijing Zhiyi Heng Sheng Technology Service Co., Ltd in Beijing, China to conduct our after-sales repair and maintenance services.
+In January 2011, we incorporated Secoo Holding Limited in the Cayman Islands as our offshore holding company in order to facilitate international financing and it acquired 100% of the equity interests in Hong Kong Secoo in February 2011.
+In May 2011, we established, through Hong Kong Secoo, a wholly owned PRC subsidiary, Kutianxia (Beijing) Information Technology Limited, or Kutianxia, which in turn established Beijing Zhiyi Heng Sheng Technology Service Co., Ltd in Beijing, China to conduct our after-sales repair and maintenance services in September 2012.

-In September 2014, our Founders formed Beijing Wo Mai Wo Pai Auction Co., Ltd, or Beijing Auction, in Beijing, China, to operate the auction business and provide an online marketplace for auction sales of luxury products.
+In September 2014, our Founders formed Beijing Wo Mai Wo Pai Auction Co., Ltd., or Beijing Auction, in Beijing, China, to operate the auction business and provide an online marketplace for auction sales of upscale products.